A-Z OF JEWELLERY |

 Millefiori

-Glass ornamentation made from canes of colored glass that are layered, and sliced to form patterns, flowers or mosaic effects.
+Glass ornamentation made from canes of coloured glass that are layered, and sliced to form patterns, flowers or mosaic effects.

 Millegrain